matteoputti/deep_learning_cookbook/README.md

 [Deep Learning Cookbook](https://www.amazon.com/Deep-Learning-Cookbook-Practical-Recipes) but work well on their own.
 A GPU is not required to run them, but on a mere CPU things will take quite a while.

+## Python3 version used in this release
+3.9.11

+## Compiler used in this release
+MSVC 2022 17.12 V143

+## Operating Systen of host used in this release
+Windows 11

 ## Getting started

 To get started, setup a virtual env, install the requirements and start the notebook server: